reducejs/postcss-simple-import/README.md

 Signature: `readFile(filename)`

-Should return a promise which resolves to the contents of the file.
+Should return a string (or promise) of contents of the file.

 ### glob
 Specify how to resolve globs.